src-d/okrs/README.md

 ### [P1] Get Gemini enterprise ready
 - [ ] Release a new version with the integration of function similarity

-### [P1] Switch Engine to use gitbase as a backend
-- [ ] Change engine schema to match gitbase's
-- [ ] Replace actual JGit implementation with a query builder and calls to gitbase

 ## Being a better company to work at